potatoeggy/eifueo/docs/index.md

 # Home

-This website is intended to be a database of knowledge for students.
+This website is intended to be primarily for personal use (but hey I can't stop anyone else from looking at it).

 Testing math rendering: $a^2+b^2=c^2$